scalamolecule/molecule-web/content/intro/building-blocks.md

 # Molecule building blocks

-Here's a quick overview of various building blocks in the Molecule eco-system.
+Here's a quick overview of various building blocks in the Molecule platform.